VegardMaao/development-platforms/src/assets/baas/pocketbase/pocketbase-case-study.md

 Once this is set up, PocketBase can handle the heavy lifting for you as seen in the [Docs](https://pocketbase.io/docs/authentication/).

+## Hosting:

+PocketBase is self-hosting only, unlike Supabase.
+You can use hosting services like Linode or [Fly](https://fly.io/), meaning you can deploy your site for cheap and easily manage your backend yourself.
+I also recommend checking out [PocketHost](https://pockethost.io/) for hosting.

 ## Advantages of PocketBase:

 PocketBase is a very powerful and lightweight tool which can power small to midsize applications.
 It is also free to use, and can be used for hobby projects as well as small professional sites.
-You can use hosting services like Linode or Digital Ocean, meaning you can deploy your site for cheap and easily manage your backend yourself.

 Furthermore, it only produces a single executable file, making it simple to deploy.
 You can also extend the framework yourself using Go or JavaScript, making it easier to customize your project.